scg-unibe-ch/ese2019-team3/README.md

 ## Frontend Documentation
 After the app is running you can register as a service provider or a customer.
 Afterwards the admin can verify or deny your request based on the truthworthy of your registration form.
 After your registration has been verified you'll recive a confirmation email and you are ready to use our application.

-For further informations check (Documentation)[https://github.com/scg-unibe-ch/ese2019-team3/tree/master/Documentation]
+For further informations check the Documentation

 ## Useful Information
 When running the backend an admin user is automatically generated.